When you start a profitable blog it will be one of the most thrilling yet terrifying things you will ever experience.

 - Once you finish writing your blog post, you only push ‘’publish.”

 - If you want to add pictures to your blog post (which I highly suggest you do!)
 You will go to ‘’Add Media’’ From there you will click ‘’Upload Files’’.

 When you start a profitable blog it may seem like a daunting task at first, but don’t get discouraged.

 I had absolutely no idea what I was doing.

 But thanks to all the helpful resources out there and the amazing bloggers I’ve learned from, I’ve soaked up a ton of knowledge during a short time.
+And you will too!

-Which is why I’m so passionate about teaching others women what I’ve learned.
+I’ve become so passionate about teaching others women what I’ve learned.

 Until next time,